openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

     algo backend
   * and returns the class type that will be used by the instance of the test helper.

 * Instance of the test stage class `OTETestStage` from `test_suite/training_tests_stage.py`.
   The class wraps a test action class (see the next item) to run it only once.
   Also it makes validation of the results of the wrapped test action if this is required.

-* Instance of a test action class
+* Instance of a test action class.
   The class makes the real actions that should be done for a test using calls of OTE SDK interfaces.

 The next sections will describe the corresponding classes from the bottom to the top.